WebHotelier/webpack-fast-refresh/README.md

 # Common Issues

+## html-webpack-plugin

+This plugin is not compatible with `html-webpack-plugin` at the moment.

 ## Production problems

-The above plugins/loader/etc are not checking if running in production builds.
+The above plugin & loader DO NOT check if they are running in production builds and do not automatically disable themselves.
 Make sure you add the correct checks to only include them in development builds.

 ## Still having trouble configuring everything?